 Extracurricular activities may have specific requirements for participation (to be provided when the student signs up for the activity).
 Eligibility requirements may include:

-Minimum 2.0 GPA with no U or N in citizenship (on most recent Progress Report or Report Card).
+Minimum 2.0 GPA with no N in citizenship (on most recent Progress Report or Report Card).

 No suspensions during the month prior to the activity.